 - Local Industry Fund for Transition – Guidelines

 - Local Industry Fund for Transition Geelong – Fact Sheet

 - Local Industry Fund for Transition Melbourne’s North – Fact Sheet

 - Local Industry Fund for Transition Melbourne’s South – Fact Sheet

 - Local Industry Fund for Transition Melbourne’s West – Fact Sheet

-Meeting workers at Carrum Downs retailer A Touch of Glass, Minister for Industry and Employment Wade Noonan and Member for Carrum Sonya Kilkenny announced $2.7 million in grants to create 130 new jobs under the highly-successful Local Industry Fund for Transition (LIFT) program.
+Minister for Industry and Employment Wade Noonan and Member for Carrum Sonya Kilkenny today visited Recyclable Packaging in Seaford – the first recipient of the Labor Government’s Local Industry Fund for Transition (LIFT) grant program.

 The $33 million LIFT program is helping businesses expand their operations and create new jobs in communities hardest hit by the closure of automotive manufacturing.